Tirunelveli district: Papanasam

 Papanasam is a famous picnic spot in Tirunelveli district in the Indian state of Tamil Nadu.
 It falls under the Ambasamudram Taluk and is situated 50 km from Tirunelveli.
 The site is popular for its tourists attractions such as the Thamirabarani River, Agasthiyar Falls, the Shiva Temple, Papanasam dam and the hydroelectric power plant.

 Bird Sanctuary

-A tiny village in the far south, Koonthankulam in Nanguneri Taluk of Tirunelveli District is emerging as a new favourite of the migratory birds.
+A small village in the far south, Koonthankulam in Nanguneri Taluk of Tirunelveli District, is emerging as a new habitat for migratory birds.
 It is just 38 km away.
-About 35 species of birds visit this calm but congenial village for breeding.
-The painted storks are coming from North India and East European Countries to this place.
-Similarly the flamingoes which flew in mainly from the Rann of Kutch have hatched and reared their young in the village.
+About 35 species of birds visit this village for breeding.
+The painted storks come from North India and East European Countries to this place.
+Similarly, the flamingoes which fly mainly from the Rann of Kutch have hatched and reared their young in the village.

 Swamy Nellaiappar and Kanthimathi Ambal Temple

 The Nellaiappar Temple is located at Tirunelveli.
 It is rooted in tradition and history, and is known for its musical pillars and other sculpted figures.
 The nearest airport is Tuticorin Airport (TCR) at Vagaikulam, a 30-minute drive (32 km) from Tirunelveli.